tanpengsccd/Telegram-115bot/README_EN.md

 A Python-based Telegram bot for managing and controlling 115 Network Disk, supporting offline downloads, video uploads, directory synchronization, and more.

 ## Update Log
+v2.3.7
+- Fixed the error that subscribe movie not cancel when manually download

 v2.3.6
 - Fixed error with subscribe movie download
 - Due to the triggering of JAVDB's anti-crawling mechanism, the crawling failed and the AV subscription function was temporarily closed.
 A stable solution will be updated later.